abeerfatima3003/sql-data-warehouse-project/README.md

 💁🏻‍♀️ **About Me**

 Hi there!
-I'm Syeda Abeer Fatima.
+I'm **Syeda Abeer Fatima**.
 I’m a fast learner who loves exploring data and uncovering insights that drive real decisions.
 Always curious, always improving, and always ready to turn messy data into something meaningful.